RoslanHristov/react_native_test/README.md

 4. Open Expo Go app on your phone

-   - Scan the QR code with Expo Go
+   - Scan the QR code with Expo Go (you need to be on the same wifi network)
    - Or enter the address displayed in the terminal in your mobile browser
    - press "r" in the terminal while to reload the app (when npx start -c is being run)

+5. You need .env file with Appwrite configuration